-Paranoia will destroy you: Why Chinese tech isn't spying on us | ZDNet
+Paranoia will destroy us: Why Huawei and other Chinese tech is not spying on Americans | ZDNet

 The efforts to date have only covered "In-band" types of exploits and malware.
 In other words, code/processes that exist in software, such as Android or iOS applications distributed in the respective app stores or that are sideloaded, or processes that run in the different OEM distributions of the mobile operating systems themselves.

-So far, no such state-sponsored malware or an exploit has ever been detected in a semiconductor component originating from China.

 This needs to continue, but we have to go deeper.
-The real concern would be "out-of-band" exploits and malware that would not be discovered within applications or operating systems but in the components, such as firmware or hard-coded routines within the semiconductors themselves (like a baseband communications chip) that would not be detected as a high-level process.
+The real concern would be "out-of-band" exploits and malware that would not be discovered within applications or operating systems, but in the components, such as firmware or hard-coded routines within the semiconductors themselves (like a baseband communications chip) that would not be detected as a high-level process.

-So far, no such state-sponsored malware or an exploit has ever been detected in a semiconductor component originating from China.
-Or, at least, such a discovery has never been made public.
+So far, no such state-sponsored malware or an exploit has ever been detected in a semiconductor component originating from China, or, at least, such a discovery has never been validated.
+All we have received so far is an accusation from a reporter at Bloomberg that certain SuperMicro server systems had a chip that was intercepting and forwarding network traffic from data centers of 30 American corporations, including Apple.
+That has so far been proven to be categorically false by both SuperMicro, as well as Apple and Amazon.

 The only comparable out-of-band exploits that have been discovered are the Spectre and Meltdown bugs in Intel, AMD, and ARM processors, which are categorized as unintentional but exploitable architectural flaws and common issues related to modern microprocessor design -- and they have nothing to do with China.